 Vanilla Sponge

-- 300 grams flour plain, all-purpose, standard grade
+- 300 grams plain flour plain, all-purpose, standard grade

 - 4 teaspoons baking powder